MarineDataTools/pynortek/README.rst

 Developer
 _________

-Install as a developer
+Install as a developer (call within the pynortek folder with setup.py)

 .. code:: bash

-   python setup.py develop --user
+   pip install -e .

 Uninstall as a user